mekatrol/docker-mail-server/relay/configure-relay.md

 # Configuring cloud MTA to use on-premises MTA

-# On a new digital ocean droplet
+# On a new digital ocean Ubuntu droplet

 ## Update packages